peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 <b>Return Value:</b>

-The remainder that would result when this arbitrary-precision rational number is divided by a 64-bit signed integer.
+The remainder of the two numbers.

 <b>Exceptions:</b>